KalogonTech/kalogon_sci_hackathon_2026/README.md

 Synthetic sensor telemetry simulating a **Kalogon smart wheelchair cushion** paired with a mobile phone.
 The raw data contains 10 pressure-mat channels, a 6-axis phone IMU, and GPS — all sampled at **10 Hz**.

-Physiological signals (heart rate, respiratory rate), clinical events (tilts, transfers), and longitudinal trends (weight changes) are **embedded in the raw sensor values** and must be discovered through signal processing.

 | Stat | Value |
 |------|-------|
 | Rows | 9,445,168 |